 Hi, I'm Britt!

-I’m a licensed professional counselor, pediatric sleep coach, and mom of two toddler boys (2 and almost 4), based in Philadelphia, PA.
+I’m a licensed professional counselor, certified pediatric sleep coach, and mom of three boys (0, 2, and 4) based in Philadelphia, PA.

-As a therapist, I see every day how deeply sleep affects our mood, patience, emotional regulation, and overall well-being.
-The same goes for our babies and toddlers AND if they're not sleeping, neither is mom.
-That’s what drew me to pediatric sleep consulting.
+As a therapist, I see how deeply sleep affects our overall well-being: our mood, patience, emotional regulation, and more.
+The same goes for our growing babies and toddlers!
+If they're not sleeping, neither are you.
 We all deserve to feel emotionally, physically, and mentally rested.

 We’re often told that exhaustion is just part of motherhood.
-And while being a mom is tiring, we don’t have to live sleep-deprived.
-Now, I help families find rest through practical, supportive sleep coaching that honors their values and helps them reclaim their nights.
+And while being a parent is tiring, we don’t have to live sleep-deprived on top of that.
+My goal is to help families find rest through practical, supportive sleep coaching that honors their values and helps them reclaim their days and nights.

 My Approach

-I help families establish consistent routines and schedules that build healthy sleep pressure which makes it easier for children to fall asleep and stay asleep naturally.
-From there, I introduce you to the Association Fading™ Sleep Method: a proven, supportive approach for parents who don’t want to use cry-it-out, but know that rocking, patting, feeding, bouncing, or co-sleeping all night is no longer sustainable.
+I help families establish consistent routines and schedules that build healthy sleep patterns, which makes it easier for children to fall asleep and stay asleep naturally.
+From there, I introduce you to the Association Fading™ Sleep Method from the Restful Mama Academy: a proven, supportive approach for parents who don’t want to use the 'cry it out' method, but know that rocking, patting, feeding, bouncing, or co-sleeping all night is not sustainable.

 Together, we teach your child how to fall asleep independently so when they wake between sleep cycles, they can return to sleep on their own.
 There may be some tears (as with learning anything new), but most families see results within 3 to 5 nights.

-Your child is capable of sleeping on their own and through the night!
+Your child is capable of sleeping on their own and all the way through the night!